Hire a part-time nanny in Milwaukee, WI

 How to Hire a Part-Time Nanny in Milwaukee, WI

 Nanny Lane is a nanny website that can help you find a part-time nanny in your area.
-Our nanny services include background checks, PLUS, and nanny payroll.
+Our nanny services include background checks, a hiring agent, and nanny payroll.
 You start by creating a profile with a job description, and then reach out to candidates who are open to a part-time nanny position.

 Common Responsibilities of Part-Time Nannies in Milwaukee, WI